-This focused exhibition of works by the Nigerian-born artist Njideka Akunyili Crosby (born 1983), Yale MFA 2011, is the final show in the series of three exhibitions curated by the Pulitzer Prize-winning author Hilton Als.
-Works are selected by Als in collaboration with the artist.
+This focused exhibition of works by Njideka Akunyili Crosby (b.
+1983), Yale MFA 2011, is the final show in the series of three exhibitions curated by the Pulitzer Prize-winning author Hilton Als.

 Akunyili Crosby is a leading contemporary artist whose work offers critical perspectives on postcolonial history and experience as well as transnational identities.
-She has been the subject of a sequence of high-profile and well-received solo exhibitions in both the United States and the United Kingdom.
-In 2019 she was awarded a MacArthur Fellowship “genius grant.”
+Born and raised in Nigeria, she came to the United States in 1999 to attend the Pennsylvania Academy of the Fine Arts and Swarthmore College, before obtaining an mfa from Yale University.
+Now based in Los Angeles, Akunyili Crosby has been the subject of a sequence of high-profile and well-received solo exhibitions in both the United States and the United Kingdom, notably at the Baltimore Museum of Art, Modern Art Museum of Fort Worth, and the National Portrait Gallery, London.
+In 2017 she was awarded a MacArthur Fellowship “genius grant.”